tangotargeting/tango-ios-old/Readme.md

 ![AddCertificate image](https://github.com/tangotargeting/tango-ios/blob/master/Resources/Add%20Certificate.png?raw=true)

-# <a name="how-to"></a>How to use
+# How to use

-After adding the framework into the project by following the installation guide, for using the framework you should follow this steps:
+After adding the framework into the project by following the installation guide, modify your source code to finalize the integration:

 **1.Tango framework**